AugustT/marty/README.md

 # How can I use this to make a new app?

-This is onlly the beginning.
+This is only the beginning.
 Want to make an app for French butterflies, no problem!

 ## Changing the taxanomic group